 What kind of careers can I have with a Master of Science in Environmental Metrology and Policy Program?

 The cross-cutting and practical skillsets that EMAP students will have learned and become proficient at are broadly applicable and therefore will make them truly competitive on the job market.
-As such, the majority of the graduated EMAP students have been able to secure good jobs of their likes upon or soon after their graduation and gone on to work at state/federal government (environmental) agencies, chemical or environmental consulting companies, NGOs, or continue with PhD studies.
+As such, the majority of the graduated EMAP students (new window) have been able to secure good jobs of their likes upon or soon after their graduation and gone on to work at state/federal government (environmental) agencies, chemical or environmental consulting companies, NGOs, or continue with PhD studies.
+However, the salient feature of where the EMAP graduates have found their career calling is that studying with EMAP is actually a proven gateway to careers in US federal agencies.
 See our alumni profile page (new window) for details.